TAO270/Huawei_Challenge_2018/README.md

     bin/ecs ../data/test_2_3_4_5.txt ../data/input_5flavors_cpu_7days.txt ../data/ouput.txt
 ---
 A main function is included in file esc.cpp and the file predict.cpp completes the forecasting and packing functions.<br>
-More details can be found [here](http://codecraft.devcloud.huaweicloud.com/home/detail).
+`Rank 37 in the regional competition of this challenge.` More details can be found [here](http://codecraft.devcloud.huaweicloud.com/home/detail).